Chapters

 2. an explanation and analysis of the product and its compliance with applicable provisions of the CEA, including core principles, and the CFTC Rules thereunder, including documentation relied upon to establish the basis for compliance with the applicable law, or incorporate information contained in such documentation, with appropriate citations to data sources,

-3. description of any agreements or contracts entered into with other parties that enable the Exchange to carry out its responsibilities,
+3. description of any agreements or Contracts entered into with other parties that enable the Exchange to carry out its responsibilities,

 4. certification that the Exchange posted on its Website a notice of its request for CFTC approval of the new product with a copy of the submission,